mdm-code/gsnip/README.md

 This my personal snippet manager.
 It lets you find, insert, delete and list out snippets stored in a text file and written with straightforward, I believe, syntax rules.
-My goal was to keep the program as simple as possible: it scans the source file with snippets and offers an interface to interact with the file.
+My goal was to keep the program as simple as possible: it scans the source file with snippets and offers an interface to interact with it.

-There are two parts of this workflow: one, `gsnipd`, a UDP-based server handling connections, and `gsnip`, which is the client that relies on `FD0` or `SDTIN` to message the server.
+There are two parts of the workflow: one, `gsnipd`, a UDP-based server handling connections, and `gsnip`, which is the client that relies on `FD0` or `SDTIN` to message the server.

 `gsnipd`, `gsnip` and all its subcommands print out useful information with `--help`.

-You want to first spin up the server with either of these commands:
+First, you want to spin up the server with either of these commands:

 ```sh
 gsnipd